-Designing a new garden?
 Creating a stylish outdoor space that's successful is largely down to defining zones within your garden, something you can do simply by identifying separate areas using different materials.
-This is exactly why garden decking ideas should be your starting point.
+This is exactly why garden decking design ideas should be your starting point.

-A deck gives you a great outdoor space for lounging, entertaining, outdoor dining, and simply enjoying some fresh air.
-But how do you make decking look like more than just a few planks of wood?
-Well, take inspiration from our brilliant ideas for making your deck look just the business.
+A deck gives you a great outdoor space for relaxing, entertaining, outdoor dining, and simply enjoying some fresh air.
+But creating a great decking area is about more than choosing the decking itself.
+Take inspiration from our brilliant decking design ideas for making your deck look just the business.

 1. Add a pergola for shade

-If the sun ever does shine you’ll want a little shade from it, so why not add a covered pergola?
+If the sun ever does shine you’ll want a little shade from it, so why not make a covered pergola your decking design idea #1?
 You’ll also be able to flex your green fingers and grow a few climbers along the structure to break up the space and add some greenery.
 This homeowner has created a beautiful outdoor room area using an open weave seagrass along the pergola allowing just enough light to break through.

 2. Keep the deck warm and cosy